artem-gorodetskii/Fill-Missed-Spaces/README.md

 ```
 http://127.0.0.1:5100/
 ```
 You will see an interface with text fields and a submit button.
 Type your text in the top text field and click Submit.
 The service response will then appear in the bottom text box.
-See the animation in the figure below.
+See the video in the figure below.

 <p align="center">
   <img alt="img-name" src="assets/homepage_screen_recording.gif" width="800">
   <br>
-    <em>Fig. 1.
-Application home page.</em>
 </p>